 Prehistoric art dates to the early Neolithic era at the end of the last glacial period during which the Sahara was a habitable savanna rather than the current desert, the earliest pieces of art are assumed to be 12,000 years old.
 The vast majority date to the 9th and 10th millennia BP or younger, Among the 15,000 engravings so far identified depicted are large wild animals including antelopes and crocodiles, cattle herds, and humans that engage in activities such as hunting and dancing.
 According to UNESCO, “The exceptional density of paintings and engravings make Tassili world famous.

-The park has geological formations of rock forests, which comprises eroded sandstone, resembles a strange lunar landscape.
+The park has geological formations of rock forests, which comprise eroded sandstone, and resemble a strange lunar landscape.

 The range is composed largely of sandstone.
 300 natural rock arches.